vmware-archive/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.md

 **Note:**

-* Here you don't need to create persistent volume it is created dynamically
+* Here persistent volume is created dynamically.
 * vSAN storage capability based provisioning of persistent volumes is available in 1.6.5 release.